ethyca/fidesops/docs/fidesops/docs/development/testing.md

 Fidesops uses `pytest` for unit testing.
 As with other `make` commands, you have the option to run `pytest` in command-line or in application shell:

-1. In shell: Enter the fidesops container shell using `nox -s dev`, or pass in the datastores you want to start for integration testing (i.e., `nox -s dev -- mssql mariadb`).
+1. In shell: Enter the fidesops container shell using `nox -s dev -- shell`, or pass in the datastores you want to start for integration testing (i.e., `nox -s dev -- shell mssql mariadb`).
 You can then invoke `pytest` from the root fidesops directory:

 ```bash
 cd fidesops